Vinatechvn/PickaxeConfigAssistant/readme.md

 The usage is pretty the same as for Nvidia, but for AMD our threads/blocks become intensity/worksize.

 Default benchmark timing for a single setting [256x8] on a system with only 1 GPU (or GPU #0 is our target).
-The selected graph outputs here will only render the max/min hashrate columns:
+The output graph will only render the max/min hashrate columns as we're using `--graph_datasets`:
 ```
 main.py --mode amd --intensity 256 --worksize 8 --graph_datasets "[max, min]"
 ```